olajio/es_role_updates/readme.md

 }
 ```

-Save the key that comes back.
-You'll use it every time you run the script.
+Save the key as you won't be able to retrieve it after the first time the key is displayed.

 ## Usage